Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 * BOS: Perform better checking of age string arguments to relevant API endpoints
 * Fixed issue for `goss-servers` being able to be installed without `goss`, `goss-servers` now requires `goss` as a dependency
 * Fixed issue for `goss-servers.service` from being disabled when updating the `goss-servers`’s package.
-* DHCP: Boot filename can be overriden on a per-node basis.
+* DHCP: Boot filename can be overridden on a per-node basis.

 ## Limitations